 PLEASE NOTE: XELTIS CANNOT PROVIDE ANY INFORMATION TO INDIVIDUAL PATIENTS AND THEIR CLINICIANS IN RELATIONS TO CLINICAL TRIALS, DUE TO PRIVACY AND CLINICAL PRACTICE REGULATIONS.

-They have a highly porous structure, designed to allow the patient’s own tissue to infiltrate it, to gradually restore a fully functional valve; this process is called Endogenous Tissue Restoration (ETR).
+They have a highly porous micro-structure, designed to allow the patient’s tissue to infiltrate it and gradually restore a fully functional, living valve.

+This process is called Endogenous Tissue Restoration (ETR).
 Such implants have a potential to reduce post-operative device-related complications and to adapt to the overall body growth.
 They may therefore enable a completely new treatment approach in heart valve therapy.

 ENDOGENOUS TISSUE RESTORATION (ETR)